-This leapfrogs dental imaging far beyond bitewing x-rays, where patients traditionally wear lead aprons and hold film in their mouths.
-Highsmith uses the i-CAT to diagnose patients, spot disease, and test surgical procedures in 3-D. This helps predict outcomes for technical procedures like cosmetic dentistry, dental implants, and neuromuscular dentistry.
+This technology takes dental imaging decades beyond bitewing x-rays, where patients traditionally wear lead aprons and hold film in their mouths.
+Dr. Highsmith, your dentist near Asheville, uses the i-CAT to diagnose patients, spot disease, and test surgical procedures in 3-D. This helps predict outcomes for technical procedures like cosmetic dentistry, dental implants, and neuromuscular dentistry.

-Getting an I-CAT scan is easy and comfortable.
+Getting an i-CAT scan is easy and comfortable.
 Patients sitting in its open-air chair find it very different from lying down in hospital CT scanners.
 Sitting up reveals your natural posture and jaw positioning, and how you hold your jaw and teeth together.
-And the scan itself is very quick, only 20 seconds.

-Placing her head on a chinrest, a patient lets the i-CAT do the work as it orbits around her head.
-It takes only 20 seconds, producing a mere two percent (1/50th) of the radiation from a traditional CAT scan.
-I-CAT’s low-level amount is the same as eight days of regular outdoor background exposure, said Highsmith, what you get every day from just being alive.
+All you have to do is place your head on a chin rest and let the i-CAT do the work as it orbits around your head.
+It takes only 20 seconds, producing a mere two percent (1/50th) of the radiation of a traditional CAT scan.
+“The i-CAT’s low-level amount is the same as eight days of regular outdoor background exposure,” says Dr. Highsmith, “what you get every day from just being alive.”

-Highsmith uses the I-CAT as a tool for placing dental implants, treating impacted teeth, and diagnosing temporo-mandibular joint (TMJ) problems.
-The 3-D views can reveal unusual shapes, tooth root shapes and nerve canal locations, plus fractures, changes in bone density, abscesses, cysts and even tumors.
+Dr. Highsmith uses the i-CAT as a tool for placing dental implants, treating impacted teeth, and diagnosing temporomandibular joint (TMJ) problems.
+The 3-D views can reveal unusual tooth and root shapes, nerve canal locations, plus fractures, changes in bone density, abscesses, cysts, and even tumors.

-The in-office I-CAT gives patients top technology, saves them time and money, and helps them better understand their teeth and their dental options.
-It saves a trip to the hospital for a CT scan, it’s a fraction of the radiation, and can help us catch a tumor.
+- It saves tons of time and money – and might even save your life!.
+Our in-office i-CAT saves a trip to the hospital for a CT scan, it’s a fraction of the radiation, and can help us catch a tumor.
 What’s not to like?